Continuum Landau surface states in a non-Hermitian Weyl semimetal

-Remarkably, the surface states re-emerge when a magnetic field is applied.
-The complex spectrum for $B=0.4$ is plotted in Fig.~\ref{fig:full OBC}(b).
-For eigenmodes inside the point gap region ($|E| < 1$) denoted by $\psi^{(j)}$, we calculate the imbalance of modes $\Delta n$.
-As seen in Fig.~\ref{fig:full OBC}(c) $\Delta n$ increases monotonically with the magnetic field in the region $B \in (-0.4,0.4)$, showing that the physics of the NH anomaly is revived, at least qualitatively, for a lattice with the NH skin effect.
-Figure~\ref{fig:full OBC}(d) shows the spatial profiles for four representative eigenstates, marked by the symbols in Fig.~\ref{fig:full OBC}(b).
-These are found to be localized to different points on the $-z$ surface, just like CLMs.
-In the Supplemental Materials \cite{Supplementary}, we show that these eigenstates also have widths $L \propto B^{-1/2}$ and mode imbalance $\Delta n \propto B$, consistent with the $y$-PBC results in Fig.~\ref{fig:clms}(e)--(f).
-By contrast, the eigenstates with $|E| > 1$ retain the character of skin modes on the $\pm y$ boundaries, similar to the $B = 0$ case.
+Remarkably, however, the surface states re-emerge when a magnetic field is applied.
+The complex spectrum for $B=0.4$ is plotted in Fig.~\ref{fig:full OBC}(b), revealing that many states with low $z$-PR have returned into the $|E| < 1$ region.
+In Fig.~\ref{fig:full OBC}(c), we plot the mode imbalance $\Delta n$ for $|E| < 1$ states, and find that the variation with $B$ is linear and closely follows Eq.~\eqref{anomaly}, indicating the re-emergence of NH anomaly inflow.
+These eigenstates are localized to different points on the $-z$ surface, as shown by the two representative intensity profiles plotted in Fig.~\ref{fig:full OBC}(d).
+(Some states with $|E| > 1$ are also seen to have small $z$-PR in Fig.~\ref{fig:full OBC}(b), but they turn out to be hinge modes, not surface modes.)
+As in the $y$-PBC case, the number of surface states scales linearly with $L_z$ [Fig.~\ref{fig:full OBC}(e)], and their widths scale as $B^{-1/2}$ along $x$ and $y$ \cite{Supplementary}.

-Finally, we suggest some experimental signatures for the NH anomaly and CLM surface states.
-In recent years, NH lattices have been implemented and studied on several classical-wave metamaterial platforms \cite{lin2011unidirectional, xue2022topological, weidemann2020topological, wang2022non, liu2024localization, helbig2020generalized, mcdonald2020exponentially, busnaina2024quantum, slim2024optomechanical}, some of which allow for simultaneous non-Hermiticity and T-breaking \cite{liu2024localization}.
+Finally, we suggest how these features can be probed experimentally.
+NH lattices have been implemented and studied on many classical-wave platforms \cite{lin2011unidirectional, xue2022topological, weidemann2020topological, wang2022non, liu2024localization, helbig2020generalized, mcdonald2020exponentially, busnaina2024quantum, slim2024optomechanical}, some of which allow for both non-Hermiticity and T-breaking \cite{liu2024localization}.
 Putting aside implementation-specific details, we use the tight-binding model as a guide to demonstrate how the underlying theoretical phenomena may manifest in transmission measurements.
 For these calculations, we apply an additional uniform loss term of $-2it$ to every site to prevent signal blowup.
 When a weakly-connected source with energy (frequency) $E$ and spatial profile $\left| \psi_{\mathrm{in}} \right\rangle$ is connected to the lattice, it produces a steady-state field